rutzsco/custom-chat-copilot-sk-base/docs/app-basic-build-deploy-acr.md

-# Basic Build and Deploy using ACR Tasks
+# App Build and Deploy using ACR Tasks

 ## Step 1: Clone Repository